FlorianReimold/ecal-cop/README.md

 #### Additional Builds

 ##### `BUILD_SAMPLES` (Default: ON)
 - This option controls whether the eCAL samples should be built.
-Enabling this option will include the compilation of eCAL sample applications.
 If not needed, you can disable this option to reduce build time and output size.

 ##### `BUILD_SAMPLES_PROTOBUF` (Default: ON)
-- This option controls whether the eCAL samples should be built.
-Enabling this option will include the compilation of eCAL sample applications.
+- This option controls whether the eCAL protobuf samples should be built.
 If not needed, you can disable this option to reduce build time and output size.
 - Requires serilization library google::protobuf.

 ##### `BUILD_ECAL_TESTS` (Default: ON)